software-students-spring2024/3-python-package-exercise-team-mskv/README.md

 Otherwise, the game hub can be run from the command line by running the __main__.py file.

+## Working with the package
 Please feel free to clone this repository from github or install this package from Pypi.
 All links are at the top of the page.

 We recommened using a virtual environment when handling this package, whether you are contributing or simply making use of the minigames.

+First ensure that pipenv is installed, then create a virtual environment by entering `pipenv shell`

+To install the package, enter `pipenv install -i https://pypi.org/project/mksv-miniGame==0.1.7`